Key Takeaways

 • Obtaining an employment authorization document to work in the United States

-The total H1B visa transfer cost is between $1,710 to $6,460.
-This cost can vary depending on the type of employer applying.
+The total H1B visa transfer cost is between $1,710 and $6,460.
+It varies depending on the type of employer applying.

 Additional costs will apply if your employer hires a lawyer.
 On average, H1B attorney visa costs can be $2,500.
-However, depending on the law firm, this number will increase or decrease.
+However, this number will increase or decrease depending on the law firm.

 H1B Visa Transfer Fee (USCIS)

-Below is breakdown of H1B transfer fees paid to the USCIS.
+Below is a breakdown of H1B transfer fees paid to the USCIS:

-Employers with less than 25 full-time employees must pay a fee of $750 and employers with more than 25 full-time employees must pay a fee of $1,500.
+Employers with less than 25 full-time employees must pay a fee of $750, and employers with more than 25 must pay a fee of $1,500.

-Employers must pay these fees (rather than the foreign workers), as the USCIS considers it offset against the wages.
+Employers must pay these fees (rather than the foreign workers), as the USCIS considers it to be offset against wages.

 Employers should pay this fee by check or money order.